 All complaints will be handled fairly, consistently and promptly.
 Our response to you will adequately deal with the subject matter of the complaint.
 We will offer appropriate redress where we uphold your complaint.

 Any response will be clear and use plain language.
 Any technical terms will be explained.

-Your complaint will be handled in accordance with any applicable requirements of the Financial Ombudsman Service and our regulator, the Financial Conduct Authority.
+Your complaint will be handled in accordance with any applicable requirements of the Financial Ombudsman Service.

 If you are a private individual or a firm, charity or organisation with a turnover of less than £1,000,000, you may refer the matter to the Financial Ombudsman Service within six months if you are not satisfied with our final response or earlier if we have failed to provide a final response within eight weeks.
 A copy of the Financial Ombudsman Service’s explanatory booklet will be enclosed with our final response.
 The Financial Ombudsman Service can be contacted by:

 We will provide whatever assistance we can to the Financial Ombudsman Service and abide with their final decision.